sampsyo/cs6120/content/blog/2019-10-23-tail-call-elimination.md

 passing arguments to a function.
 So, whenever a function call was found in the AST, the arguments needed to be converted to Bril instructions first, then those would be used in a `push`.
-Additionally, a `retval` would need to be created afterwards if in the AST, the function call was assigned to a variable.
+Additionally, a `retval` would need to be created afterwards if the result of the function call would be used.

 ### Identifying and Eliminating Tail Calls
 The simple definition of a *tail call* would be an immediate return of a call